xapi-project/xs-opam/README.md

 ## Using Opam inside Docker for Dev Work

-If you prefer to to use [Docker] for development environments, you can do this as well:
+If you prefer to use [Docker] for development environments, you can do this as well:

 ```bash